 Their comments really made me think about how I would feel if I was their shoes.
-Do they really deserve to be treated this way when they’ve likely invested many thousands of dollars in their remodeling project?
+Do they really deserve to be treated this way when they’ve likely invested many thousands of dollars in their bathroom, kitchen, or basement remodeling project?
 Should they really feel stressed out in their own home?
 But mainly, what ever happened to good old-fashioned customer service?

 Unfortunately, the word “contractor” has become synonymous with “cheat”.
 In the beginning of my career, I felt like I was swimming up stream.
 It seemed like most homeowners had their guard up when talking to me; they already had a preconceived notion of what to expect.

 I decided it was time to make a change.
 It may sound a little idealistic, but I truly believe that one has to become the change they hope to see in the world.
 So, I decided that we were going to change the public’s perception of contractors, if not in general, at least in our little corner of the world.
 And so was born our “‘9-Point Promise.”